What is Supply Chain Visibility?

 - Automatically (by system events entered by the user)

-- Integrated Approach (messages and information exchanged by independent but connected systems)
+- Integrated Approach (messages and information exchanged by independent but connected systems and supply chain visibility software)

 Stage 1: Visibility in the Order Stage